the-scouts/por/sphinx_source/chapter-5.rst

    **Members**
 m.
 The following are required to be Members and pay the Headquarters Membership Subscription annually:

-   *  Beaver Scouts, Cub Scouts, Scouts and Explorer Scouts.
+   *  Squirrel Scouts, Beaver Scouts, Cub Scouts, Scouts and Explorer Scouts.
    *  Members of Scout Network are required to be members but are not required to pay the Headquarters membership Subscription.

       Members must also pay any Country, County, District and Group Membership Subscription determined locally.